-Counterpart marquetry, translated from the French “contrapartie,” is the opposite pattern that emerges from a packet cut marquetry project.
+Counterpart marquetry, translated from the French “contrepartie,” is the opposite pattern that emerges from a packet cut marquetry project.
 Rather than disposing of the unutilized materials, marqueters routinely create a pattern of the opposite palette from the primary design.
 The counterpart design is hence composed of a dark motif or pattern on a light background, in the same form as the first-part.

 The first-known western example of the marquetry technique dates all the way back to the ancient Greek city of Halicarnassus, located in present-day Turkey.
 Wooden panels utilizing an early version of marquetry were constructed for King Mausolus.
 King Mausolus is most known for the giant shrine built in his honor - hence the word “mausoleum,” which is one of the seven wonders of the ancient world.
 The early marquetry panels, however, were constructed for the King's enjoyment in his palace, and date to approximately 350 BCE.

-The next significant development in marquetry's popularity occurs during the Italian Renaissance.
+The next significant development in marquetry's popularity occurred during the Italian Renaissance.
 At this period of time, the technique of intarsia (inlay) gained traction and was utilized by primarily Italian furniture makers who worked across Italy, Germany, the Netherlands, Flanders, and England.
 The newly invented fret saw blade enabled artisans to cut through multiple layers of cut veneer simultaneously, exploiting the packet cut process.
 Packet cuts enhanced the ability to perfectly align cuts of various types and shades of veneer, which could be made in decorative patterns and design elements.
 Improved cutting technology allowed “masters of perspective” to realize scenes of classical architectural vistas or trompe l'oeuil curio cabinets all made from delicate cut veneer.
 The best-known example of sixteenth century marquetry in the above style hails from the Ducal Palace in Urbino, whose interior walls are lined with impeccable marquetry work.

 Boulle work refers to marquetry executed in tortoiseshell or horn with brass or sometimes pewter or copper and composed of scrolling, ornate decorative patterns.
-The style emerged under the reign of the Sun King, Louis XIV of France, who hired Andre-Charles Boulle as his “ebeniste du roi” (cabinetmaker to the king), after being referred by Louis XIV's Minister of Finances Jean-Baptiste Colbert, who claimed to Boulle be “the most skilled craftsman in his profession.”
-Given the artisan's utilization of metalwork in his marquetry creations, as well as sophisticated ormoulu mounts that further decorate Boulle furniture, he is also known as “le joailler du meuble” or the furniture jeweler.
+The style emerged under the reign of the Sun King, Louis XIV of France, who hired Andre-Charles Boulle as his "ebeniste du roi" (cabinet maker to the king), after being referred by Louis XIV's Minister of Finances Jean-Baptiste Colbert, who claimed to Boulle be "the most skilled craftsman in his profession."
+Given the artisan's utilization of metalwork in his marquetry creations, as well as sophisticated ormolu mounts that further decorate Boulle furniture, he is also known as "le joailler du meuble," or the furniture jeweler.
 So influential, Boulle-style work remained popular in France throughout the reigns of Louis XV and Louis XVI.

-In the eighteenth century, mahogany arrived in France.
+In the 18th century, mahogany arrived in France.
 The desirable species prompted a trend of solid wood furniture with a focus on design and form, rather than surface decoration.
-Because mahogany was imported from abroad, mahogany furniture from this period became know as “meubles de port” (port furniture).
+Because mahogany was imported from abroad, mahogany furniture from this period became known as "meubles de port" (port furniture).
 In short, surface decoration including marquetry became less prevalent during the first half of the century.
 Nonetheless, a renaissance of Boulle, Louix XV, and Louis XVI-style furniture and marquetry would reemerge and remain in production into the future.

 This masterfully crafted knee-hole desk, or bureau Mazarin, is attributed to Pierre Golle, one of the most important Dutch-born French cabinetmakers of his age.
 It was once part of the famed Rothschild Collection at Mentmore, said to have been one of the assembled in private hands.